slembcke/slembcke.github.io/_drafts/WaveSim.md

 The output numbers are also complex numbers, they represent the sines and cosines of the waves.
 Think of it like a 2D vector again.
 The length of the vector is the wave's amplitude, and the angle it points in is the wave's phase.

 To use the FFT in 3D, you would apply it to the rows of the grid first.
-Then apply it to the columns.
-It might seem weird to apply the FFT to the columns when they already contain wave information, but the FFT is magical like that.
+Then apply it to the columns. (or the other way around, the order doesn't matter) It might seem weird to apply the FFT to the columns when they already contain wave information, but surprisingly the FFT is a separable linear transform which means you can take that computational shortcut!

 Finally, the inverse FFT is the exact opposite.
 You give it a list of N complex numbers describing the waves, and it gives you back N numbers with the height and velocity of each wave.
+No surprises.

 # Animating Water with the FFT